International Falls, Minnesota: Television

 Local cable television service is offered by Midcontinent Communications.

 Newspaper

 The Journal

-Since 1911 the local newspaper was The Journal which announced its closure on June 3, 2021, with June 24, 2021 being its last edition.
+Since 1911, the local newspaper was The Journal.
+The newspaper announced its closure on June 3, 2021, with June 24, 2021 being its last edition.

 Rainy Lake Gazette

 On Friday, July 16, 2021, CherryRoad Media Inc. distributed Volume 1, Issue 1 of its newest publication, the Rainy Lake Gazette.